Mac Pro: Reception

 On February 5, 2016, Apple identified problems with FirePro D500 and D700 GPUs manufactured between February 8, 2015 and April 11, 2015.
 Issues included "distorted video, no video, system instability, freezing, restarts, shut downs, or may prevent system start up."
 Customers who owned a Mac Pro exhibiting those issues could take their affected machine to Apple or an authorized service provider to have both GPUs replaced for free.
 The repair program ended on May 30, 2018.
 Customers who owned Mac Pros with FirePro D300 GPUs also complained about problems, but those GPUs were not included in the repair program until July 2018.
 Customers with FirePro GPUs not manufactured between those dates have complained of issues including overheating and thermal throttling.
 It is believed Apple has not enabled a satisfactory cooling fan profile in order to properly remove heat from the system.
 Users have had to resort to using third-party apps to manually increase the fan speed to prevent the GPUs from overheating.

+The Mac Pro was left unchanged for over three years, leading Apple to make a rare admission of a product's failure in April 2017 when it detailed the issues surrounding the design and promised a totally redesigned Mac Pro.
+The design of the cylindrical Mac Pro has received mixed reviews, and has been compared to a trash can, rice cooker, Curta mechanical calculator, R2-D2, or Darth Vader's helmet.
+On September 18, 2018, the Mac Pro surpassed the Macintosh Plus's production life record for an unchanged Mac model, with the Plus having remained on sale unchanged for 1,734 days.
+It was discontinued on December 10, 2019, after being on sale unchanged for a record 2,182 days.